deepikanaraharisetti/studio/README.md

 ## Running Locally

-To run this application on your local machine, follow these steps:
+After downloading the complete project folder, you can run this application on your local machine by following these steps:

-1.  **Install Dependencies**: Open your terminal in the project's root directory and run the following command to install all the required packages:
+1.  **Install Dependencies**: Open your command prompt or terminal, navigate to the project's root directory, and run the following command to install all the required packages:
     ```bash
     npm install
     ```